Silja Line

-Silja Line is a Swedish-Finnish cruiseferry brand operated by the Estonian ferry company AS Tallink Grupp, for car, cargo and passenger traffic between Finland and Sweden.
+Silja Line is a Finnish shipping company and cruiseferry brand owned and operated by the Estonian shipping company AS Tallink Grupp, for car, cargo and passenger traffic between Finland and Sweden.

-The former company Silja Oy—today Tallink Silja Oy—is a subsidiary of the Tallink Grupp, handling marketing and sales for Tallink and Silja Line brands in Finland as well as managing Tallink Silja's ship employees.
+The former company Silja Oy—today Tallink Silja Oy—is, since 2006, a subsidiary of AS Tallink Grupp, handling marketing and sales for Tallink and Silja Line brands in Finland as well as managing Tallink Silja's ship employees.
 Another subsidiary, Tallink Silja AB, handles marketing and sales in Sweden.
 Strategical corporate management is performed by Tallink Grupp which also own the ships.

-As of 2009 four ships service two routes under the Silja Line brand, transporting about three million passengers and 200,000 cars every year.
+As of 2009, four ships service two routes under the Silja Line brand, transporting about three million passengers and 200,000 cars every year.
 The Silja Line ships have a market share of around 50 percent on the two routes served.

 The Silja Line logo features the text Silja Line and a figure of a seal.
-Since 2014 the figure of the seal has been smiling.
+Since 2014, the figure of the seal has been smiling.
 The famous theme tune heard in Silja Line's television commercials comes from the tune "Un homme et une femme" ("A man and a woman") by the French film composer Francis Lai.

 History

 1904–1957

-The history of Silja Line can be traced back to 1904 when two Finnish shipping companies, Finland Steamship Company (Finska Ångfartygs Aktiebolaget, FÅA for short) and Steamship Company Bore, started collaborating on Finland–Sweden traffic.
+The history of Silja Line can be traced back to 1904, when two Finnish shipping companies, Finland Steamship Company (Finska Ångfartygs Aktiebolaget, FÅA for short) and Steamship Company Bore, started collaborating on Finland–Sweden traffic.
 The initial collaboration agreement was terminated in 1909, but re-established in 1910.
-After World War I in 1918 a new agreement was made that also included the Swedish Rederi AB Svea.
+After World War I in 1918, a new agreement was made that also included the Swedish Rederi AB Svea.
 Originally the collaboration agreement applied only on service between Turku and Stockholm, but it was also applied to the Helsinki–Stockholm route in 1928.
 As a precursor to the policies later adopted by Silja Line, each of the three companies ordered a near-identical ship for Helsinki–Stockholm service to coincide with the 1952 Summer Olympics, held in Helsinki.
 Eventually only Finland SS Co.'s SS Aallotar was ready in time for the Olympics.
 At this time the city of Helsinki constructed the Olympia Terminal in Helsinki's South Harbour, which Silja Line's ships still use.